We are happy to host international students!

 - Diphtheria.
 It is mandatory.

-- Hepatitis It is mandatory for nursing students and recommended for physiotherapy and social work students.
+- Hepatitis B: It is mandatory for nursing students and recommended for physiotherapy and social work students.

 The vaccinations must be valid when you arrive to Finland.

-2. All Nursing, Physiotherapy doing clinical practice in Finland must send a filled Health Form with the following information:
+2. All nursing and physiotherapy students doing clinical practice must send a filled health form with the following information:

-- Negative tuberculin skin test (Mantoux test) or chest X-ray.
-Both tests must be taken within the last 3 months before coming to Finland (Doctor’s statement).
+- Negative tuberculosis skin test (Mantoux test or IGRA test) or chest X-ray.
+Either the test or the x-ray must be taken within the last 3 months before coming to Finland (Doctor’s statement).

 - Students practicing in maternity or neonatal wards must also send:

 - Chest X-ray.
 It must be taken in the last 3 months.

 - Whooping cough booster during last 5 years

 If your test results are positive, your clinical practice in Finland is not possible.